Shear flow

+In solid mechanics, shear flow is the shear stress over a distance in a thin-walled structure.
 In fluid dynamics, shear flow is the flow induced by a force in a fluid.
-In solid mechanics, shear flow is the shear stress over a distance in a thin-walled structure.

 In solid mechanics

 For thin-walled profiles, such as that through a beam or semi-monocoque structure, the shear stress distribution through the thickness can be neglected.
 Furthermore, there is no shear stress in the direction normal to the wall, only parallel.
 In these instances, it can be useful to express internal shear stress as shear flow, which is found as the shear stress multiplied by the thickness of the section.
 An equivalent definition for shear flow is the shear force V per unit length of the perimeter around a thin-walled section.
 Shear flow has the dimensions of force per unit of length.
 This corresponds to units of newtons per meter in the SI system and pound-force per foot in the US.